parthrastogicoder/NLP_EMOTION_CLASSIFIER/README.md

 3. The tool displays predictions from each model.
 4. Type `exit` to quit the tool.

+## Streamlit Web Application

+### Emotion Classifier App

+Explore the Emotion Classifier app hosted on Streamlit Cloud [here](https://parthemotionclassifier.streamlit.app/).
+This interactive web application allows users to input text and receive predictions for emotions such as sadness, joy, love, anger, fear, and surprise using machine learning models.

+#### Features:

+- **Input**: Enter a sentence to predict the corresponding emotions.
+- **Models Used**: Naive Bayes, Logistic Regression, and XGBoost.
+- **Visualization**: Displays predictions, model performance comparison, confusion matrices, class distributions, word clouds, and ROC curves.

 ## Setup and Installation

 1. **Clone the repository**: